Citrus leprosis virus C (leprosis of citrus)

 Hosts/Species AffectedTop of page

-Citrus species, especially sweet oranges (Citrus sinensis) are naturally infected by CiLV.
-Lemons (C. limon), mandarins (C. reticulata, C. reshni, C.deliciosa), grapefruits (C. paradisi) and hybrids (for example, Murcott) are much less susceptible under natural conditions (Rodrigues et al., 1998).
+Citrus species, especially sweet oranges (Citrus sinensis) are naturally infected by CiLV-C. Lemons (C. limon), mandarins (C. reticulata, C. reshni, C.deliciosa), grapefruits (C. paradisi) and hybrids (for example, Murcott) are much less susceptible under natural conditions (Rodrigues et al., 1998).
 No other plant species is known to serve as a natural host for the agent causing citrus leprosis.
 Recently, local lesions have been induced with some difficulty from several herbaceous hosts (Chenopodium amaranticolor, C. quinoa, Gomphrena globosa) when mechanically inoculated (Colariccio et al., 1995).
+A cilevirus that is very similar to CiLV-C was described in Florida, USA, on hibiscus plants (Roy et al., 2018), but has not been reported on citrus.

-Maia and Oliveira (2006) evaluated the potential of some common plants (hedgerows, windreaks and weeds) in and around citrus orchards as hosts of CiLV, and transmission of the disease to orange by Brevipalpus phoenicis.
+Maia and Oliveira (2006) evaluated the potential of some common plants (hedgerows, windbreaks and weeds) in and around citrus orchards as hosts of CiLV-C, and transmission of the disease to orange by Brevipalpus.
 The following plants were included in the trials: Hibiscus sp., Malvaviscus mollis [M. arboreus], Grevillea robusta, Mimosa caesalpiniifolia, Bixa orellana, Commelina benghalensis, Bidens pilosa, Sida cordifolia and Ageratum conyzoides.
 Mites were reared on infected citrus fruits, and transferred to leaves from the tested host plants.
 Mites were subsequently transferred to orange cultivars Natal and Valencia and these plants were raised in the greenhouse.
-Mites reared on non-infected fruits were allowed to feed on the host plant leaves during 3 days and then transferred to orange seedlings.
+Mites reared on non-infected fruits fed on the host plant leaves for 3 days and then were transferred to orange seedlings.
 After 60 days, lesions on oranges were counted.
 Mites continued to transfer the virus to orange seedlings even at 7 days after feeding on the host plants.
 Mites reared on non-infected fruits acquired the virus and transmitted this to orange plants when the host plants used were C. benghalensis, A. conyzoides, B. pilosa, S. cordifolia or B. orellana leaves, on which pests reared on infected fruits were previously grown.

-Freitas et al. (2009) reported the citroid fruit tree Glycosmis pentaphylla as a host of CiLV-C and stated that the plant exhibits novel leprosis symptoms.
-Nunes et al. (2012a) found susceptibility to CiLV in several non-citrus plants.
-Leprosis symptoms on leaves of Hibiscus rosa-sinensis, M. arboreus, G. robusta and B. orellana, appeared when these hosts were infested by viruliferous B. phoenicis mites.
+Freitas-Astúa et al. (2009) reported the citroid fruit tree Glycosmis pentaphylla as a host of CiLV-C and stated that the plant exhibits novel leprosis symptoms.
+Nunes et al. (2012a) found susceptibility to CiLV-C in several non-citrus plants.
+Leprosis symptoms on leaves of Hibiscus rosa-sinensis, M. arboreus, G. robusta and B. orellana, appeared when these hosts were infested by viruliferous brevipalpid mites.
 RT-PCR and electron microscope analyses confirmed the presence of CiLV-C in these plants.

-Nunes et al. (2012b) report the presence of leprosis symptoms in a perennial weed native of tropical Asia and Africa, tropical spiderwort (C. benghalensis), commonly found in citrus groves in Brazil.
-The presence of CiLV-C was naturally and experimentally confirmed with RT-PCR detection techniques.
-This report explains that other plants or weeds grow within or near citrus orchards may be susceptible to CiLV and may serve as a host of B. phoenicis, so these plants may play an important role in the spread of the disease.
+Nunes et al. (2012b) report the presence of leprosis symptoms in a perennial weed native to tropical Asia and Africa, tropical spiderwort (C. benghalensis).
+This plant is commonly found in citrus groves in Brazil.
+The presence of CiLV-C was experimentally confirmed with RT-PCR detection techniques.
+This report explains that other plants or weeds grow within or near citrus orchards may be susceptible to CiLV-C and may serve as a host of brevipalpids, so these plants may play an important role in the spread of the disease.

 Host Plants and Other Plants AffectedTop of page